| TEHACHAPI

 Prepared by J.C.
 Sammis - 1996.
 Modified

-instead of Southern Pacific Railroad & added sound.
+to show Union Pacific Railroad instead of Southern Pacific Railroad & added sound.
 1998.
 Added reference

 to